HomeAfrican SafarisAfrican Safari Guide

 • Experience why the less-famous national park is also a UNESCO World Heritage Site.

-When to visit: Consider the cooler winter months and plan your visit during the months of May through to September.
-While birding is great year-round, April is a good month for bird lovers.
+When to visit: Consider the cooler winter months and plan your visit from May through September.
+While birding is great year-round, April is good for bird lovers.

 Learn more: Tanzania SafarisTanzania Safari Guide